 After everything had been clarified and the situation returned to normal, it was 18:00.
 It was time to begin the game presentations in the auditorium and check all the games from the 15 finalists.
 There was the real possibility that we would become one of the winners of the event.
 The Sogeti Green x Game Jam had 3 different prizes to distribute amongst the teams.
 From my point of my view, it is very questionable to have an award for best code in a game jam.
 Usually, coding is rushed due to the strict time limit and the fastest to implement approaches are preferred over than the best ones.
 This is of course my opinion.

-I have no idea if a team could be able to win all prizes or if a team could only win one prize.
+I have no idea if a team could be able to win all prizes or if a team could only win 1 prize.
 The later approach sounds more reasonable but there was no information regarding this topic or I could not find it.
 Anyways, if we assume that the later approach is the correct one, which probably is.
 Statistically, each team would have a 20% chance to win a prize.
-That is of course assuming that all teams are on the same skill level and have the same chance to win which obviously it is not the case.
+That is of course assuming that all teams are on the same skill level and have the same chance to win which is obviously not the case.

 Since I am planning to skip over all game presentations as they are not really that interesting and I cannot cover each game.
 Here you have the judging criteria that was used when evaluating each submission.
 It is important that you know it because there is a minor point I will mention later on about this topic.
 The evaluation was not made public and it was decided solely by the 5 juries.
 Similar to the code prize, I believe that code quality should not be a judging criteria but whatever.
 Maybe this is something common in game jams.

 Remember that 2 paragraphs above I said something about the judging criteria?
 This is it where I am going to state it.
 If the submissions scores had been public there would be no need for me to say the following.
-What UI/UX interface score should be given to a game without UI?
+What UI/UX score should be given to a game without UI?
 The thing is that the first prize winners created a game with no UI and it made complete sense for their game.
 It fit the thematic they wanted to achieve.
 But how do you rate this?
 Do you give them full marks?
 Or maybe you give them a 0?
 Do you ignore this judging criteria and make an average with the others?
 There are so many possibilities to take into account.
-This is something very ambiguous which I would had liked to know the answer.
+This is something very ambiguous which I would had liked to know the answer to.
 Anyways, here are the 3 winners of the Sogeti Green x Game Jam.

 Before closing down this third and final day of the game jam.
 I am going to move on to the last part of it, the Giant Quizz.
 We could argue chronologically whether the Giant Quizz should go before the reveal of the winners but I prefer it this way for several reasons.
 Moreover, I am quite certain that the jury already had decided the winners before the Giant Quizz started.
 If each judge had its own judging criteria sheet, they simply had to sum all the points from them.
 The only work left would be choosing the best project for the €2.5k prize.
 The extra time requested was probably for the design team to create the graphics to reveal the winners.
 I am still really skeptical about having as a judge criteria code quality.
 Plus, how do you exactly rate and judge that against other submissions?